 Your best chance to replant ais within 30 minutes of the injury.

-Our 24-hour dentist is always on call for such emergencies, giving you the best chance of saving your tooth.
+Our emergency dentist responds quickly to emergencies, giving you the best chance of saving your tooth.
 If you happen to lose a tooth here’s a step-by-step emergency guide:

 - Pick up the tooth by the crown (chewing surface), not the root. needed for reattachment.